fabric8io/fabric8/docs/develop/index.md

 # Developing Microservices

-When developing microservices you need to consider the following capabilities:
+When developing Microservices you need to consider the following capabilities:

   * [Elasticity and Resilience](elasticity.html)
   * [Design for Failure](designForFailure.md)